 - [26:45] Why you must be willing to walk away from a negotiation

-Optimism is the most important aspect of every negotiation
+Optimism in negotiation is the most important aspect

 Ed Brodow is one of the most self-assured individuals you will ever meet.
 You only need to hear him speak once to know it’s true.
 He says that his confidence comes from the fact that he’s always optimistic.
 He believes the future is going to be better than the present or the past, and he approaches every situation with that belief.